neuerituale/PagefileMetadata/README.md

 ### Edit Field settings
 `Fields` > `yourFieldtypeFile` > `Details`
-Check the checkbox *Analyze and store metadata* to enable the feature for a specific field
+Check the checkbox *Enable analyze and store metadata* to enable the feature for a specific field

 ## API